iqra77818/Rainfall-Prediction/README.md

 ## 📁 Files

-- `rainfall_prediction.ipynb`: Main Jupyter notebook containing the data preprocessing, model training, and evaluation.
+- `rain.ipynb`: Main Jupyter notebook containing the data preprocessing, model training, and evaluation.
-- `rainfall_data.csv`: The dataset used for training and testing the model.
+- `Rainfall.csv`: The dataset used for training and testing the model.